 DDR Ultramix 3 for Xbox has two songs named Come With Me.

-With no international release for X3, it seems as if we are back to how things were before SuperNOVA, except with the added complication of e-Amusement, again (though these issues are in no way exclusive to DDR).
-DDR 2013 will only be available as a leased rental with revenue sharing (like many other Japanese arcade games of the era), making importing even more impossible.
-Though there may be hope, as Konami seems to have made an ally in the American locations of Japanese arcade/bowling chain Round1...
+With no international release for X3, the arcade DDR landscape is back to how things were before SuperNOVA, except with the added complication of e-Amusement, again (though these issues are in no way exclusive to DDR).
+DDR 2013 is only available as a leased rental with revenue sharing (like many other Japanese arcade games of the era), making importing even less viable.
+Though there may be hope, as Konami seems to have made an ally in the American locations of Japanese arcade/bowling chain Round1..

 Playing Against Type: PARANOiA ~HADES~, considered by many to be one of the most unsettling songs in the series, is an instance of this.
 For those who don't know, αTYPE-300 is Jun, writer of Happy Hardcore tracks such as SUNKiSS ♡ DROP, Raspberry♥Heart, and TRUE♥LOVE.
 How can one artist create two completely different styles?
 A simple trip to the underworld will do that to you.